nguyentntram/azuchi-textile-web/README.md

 🛠️ **Customer Interface**  - A clean and mobile-responsive UI where users can:
 - Add, edit, or delete products with ease
-- View detailed descriptions and images
+- Upload images via Cloudinary
-- Submit contact or inquiry forms directly
+- Manage content securely and quickly

 🛠️ **Admin Dashboard**  - A private admin panel to help business owners:
 - Browse products by category